 The price explosion becomes even more pronounced when you look at single-family homes in Toronto Central.
 In 2000, a detached house close to transit and jobs cost just $515,322 in today’s dollars.
 Now it costs a incredible $2,091,768.
 That’s an increase of 306% and an appreciation of 16% annually, a return that beats the stock market.
 In that same time period, the S&P/TSX Composite index returned just 4.52% a year, adjusted for dividends and splits.

 In fact, almost every market in Canada, besides perhaps the Prairies, has enjoyed medium to long-term housing gains.
-National housing prices rose by 109% from January 2005 to December 2016.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+National housing prices rose by 109% from January 2005 to December 2016.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 The steep rise of real estate has buoyed the wealth of the nation, with principal residence and other real estate holdings accounting for 51% of the real growth in family-owned assets.